seanthegeek/yaramail/docs/source/index.md

 emails, you'll need to install the `Email::Outlook::Message` Perl module, which includes the `msgconvert` utility that is used to convert `.msg` files into the standard RFC 822 format.
-Ubuntu and Debian make this easy because they have a package for it (which is included in the above instructions).
+Ubuntu and Debian make this easy because they have a package for it (which is included in the installation instructions above).
 On Fedora/RHEL/CentOS based distributions and macOS, you'll need to install [Perlbrew][perlbrew].